csetiawan88/travel-gem-explorer/README.md

 ## Getting Started

-To run the Tourist Destination Showcase application please visit the following URL:
+To run the Travel Gem Explorer application please visit the following URL:

 ## Contributing